openbsd/src/distrib/arm64/ramdisk/install.md

 		ask "Use (W)hole disk or (E)dit the MBR?" "$_d"
 		case $resp in
 		[wW]*)
+			if disk_has $_disk gpt apfsisc; then
+				echo "(W)hole disk can not be used on Apple NVMe storage!" continue
+			fi
 			echo -n "Creating a ${bootfstype} partition and an OpenBSD partition for rest of $_disk..." fdisk -e ${_disk} <<__EOT >/dev/null reinit